 Path ping – 192.168.43.14 traces route to the given IP address (192.168.43.14) over a maximum of 30 hops.
 With this command, you will get the hostname and along with the IP address of your system.

 In most cases, the structure of LAN addresses is 192.168.x.x.
 Here, 192.168 shows you are at the local area, the third digit shows the network number.
 For example, if you are at 192.168.6, it means that your network number is 14.
 The last digit in the address is the port number of the network.
 For example, if you are at 22.214.171.124 then it means the network number is 6 and the port number is 43.

 Important LAN Components:

-A Router is a smart device which is widely used to send data packets from one system to the another.
+A Router is a smart device that is widely used to send data packets from one system to another.
 In some cases, they are used to send the packets in the same network while in other cases they are used to send packets to the different network.